Guide

 • Credit: Accumulated Depreciation

-• Debiting the depreciation expense increases your total expenses on the income statement, lowering your taxable income for the period.
-In Canada, this deduction is officially claimed by entering the amount from Form T777 on line 22900 of your tax return.
+In Canada, claim this deduction by entering the amount from Form T777 on line 22900 of your tax return.

 This simple entry keeps your records straight without affecting your cash flow, as no actual money is spent.